marain-dotnet/Marain.Instance/docs/adr/0006-process-for-onboarding-new-tenants.md

 We are envisaging a central control-plane API (referred to for the remainder of this document as the "Management API") for Marain which primarily builds on top of the Tenancy service.
 This will provide the standard operations such as creating new tenants and enrolling them to use Marain services.

-It will also need to allow us to manage concerns such as licencing, billing, metering and so on, but these are out of the scope of this ADR and will be covered by additional ADRs, work items and documentation when required.
+It will also need to allow us to manage concerns such as licensing, billing, metering and so on, but these are out of the scope of this ADR and will be covered by additional ADRs, work items and documentation when required.

 ### Onboarding

 Onboarding is a relatively simple part of the process where we create a new Tenant for the client.
-We will need to determine how we intend licencing to work and what part, if any, the Management API plays..
+We will need to determine how we intend licensing to work and what part, if any, the Management API plays.

 ### Enrollment